YMCA LIFEGUARD CERTIFICATION

-- Candidates must be 16 years of age by the last day of the scheduled course.
+- Candidates must be at least 16 years of age by the last day of the scheduled course.

-- 100% attendance is MANDATORY (non-negotiable).
+- 100 percent attendance is MANDATORY (non-negotiable).
 Each class will consist of classroom and pool activities.

-- The YMCA Lifeguard Instructor reserves the right to refuse certification due to participant’s skill or maturity level.
+- YMCA Lifeguard Instructor reserves the right to refuse certification due to participant's skill and/or maturity level.

-- An orientation for all students and the parents of any students under the age of 18 will be held the first day of class.
-This will include both classroom and pool work, so please bring your swimsuit and a towel.
-Goggles are also permitted.
+- An orientation for all students will be held the first day of class.
+Any students under the ages of 18 must have a parent/guardian present at this orientation.
+The orientation will include both classroom and pool work, so please bring your swim suit and a towel.
+Goggles are permitted.

-Candidates must pass the following Physical Competency (conducted on the first day)
+Candidates must pass the following physical competency test, conducted on the first day.